 Hi!
-I'm April and I'm the proprietor of the Chibi Chop Shop.
+I'm April and my husband Travis and I are the proprietors of the Chibi Chop Shop.
 Like you, I'm an otaku, and extremely passionate about manga, anime, and moe.

 After years of drooling over anime figures, particularly nendoroids, I began collecting them in 2017.
 I've been interested in toy photography from a young age but always found myself frustrated by the perpetually happy face on many of the dolls I photographed.
 I was attracted to nendoroids for their versatility and the fact that like me their face could display a variety of feelings including sad, scared, annoyed, tired, smug, or surprised.